blues/sparrow-reference-web-app/README.md

 you’re unsure how to start, we recommend running Postgres through Docker as follows.

-Open a terminal (VS Code: Terminal Menu > New Terminal) and run one of the following commands.
+Open a terminal (VS Code > Terminal Menu > New Terminal) and run one of the following commands.

 ```sh